upros/acme-integrations/draft-ietf-acme-integrations.md

 BRSKI cloud registrar is flexible and allows for multiple different local domain discovery and redirect scenarios.
 In the example illustrated here, the extension to {{?RFC8366}} Vouchers which is defined in {{?I-D.ietf-anima-brski-cloud}}, and allows the specification of a bootstrap EST domain, is leveraged.
 This extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.

-Similar to the sectioms above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.
+Similar to the sections above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.

 ~~~
 +--------+             +--------+            +------+    +----------+